-In order to allow Appian Cloud customers access to computer resources on a private network from an Appian Cloud instance, IPSec VPN connections can be configured.
-Each Appian Cloud instance can have multiple VPN tunnels enabled to securely integrate with resources in different networks.
-This enables the use of Appian smart services such as the Query Database or the Web Service smart service to connect to resources that are located on your private network, as well as securely integrating with a corporate authentication system (e.g. Active Directory).
+IPsec VPN connections can be configured to allow your Appian Cloud environments(s) to access resources in your private network.
+Each Appian Cloud environment can have multiple VPN tunnels enabled to securely integrate with resources in different segments of your network.
+This enables the use of Appian Smart Services such as "Query Database" or "Web Service" to connect to resources located on your private network.
+VPN tunnels can also be used to secure connection to business datasources through the Admin Console, as well as integrate with corporate authentication systems (e.g. Active Directory).

 By default, Appian Cloud instances receive all web inbound traffic through the public Internet.
 Upon request, Appian can configure Appian Cloud instances to require web traffic to go through a VPN tunnel.
-With this configuration, the site will not be accessible over the Internet and all users must first be on their corporate network before navigating to their Appian Cloud sites.
+With this configuration, the site will not be accessible over the Internet and all users must first be on their corporate network before navigating to their Appian Cloud instances.

 This is applicable even if an Appian Cloud instance is configured to require all inbound traffic to go through the VPN tunnel.

-To setup a VPN connection between your Appian Cloud instance and your private network, download the Appian Cloud VPN worksheet.
+To set up a VPN connection between your Appian Cloud instance(s) and your private network, download the Appian Cloud VPN worksheet.

 Complete the sections in marked in yellow on the form and submit it to Appian Technical Support, creating a new case for your organization.